This Cities: Skylines – The Board Game review was made after playing the game seven times.

 What is Cities: Skylines?

-Cities: Skylines – The Board Game is a cooperative city building game in which you’re attempting to create the happiest city that you can.
+Cities: Skylines – The Board Game is a cooperative city-building game in which you’re attempting to create the happiest city that you can.
 The game is based on the popular video game from Paradox Interactive.

-Cities: Skylines Gameplay
+Cities: Skylines Rules Overview

 Your goal in Cities: Skylines is to complete milestones and finish the game with a good Happiness rating.
 The map you’re working on is made up of four boards, each representing a quarter of your city and a milestone that you need to complete.
 Each board has a number of districts, which are the areas that are separated by roads or water.
 You begin the game by getting your initial hand of cards and your starting money (amount depends on difficulty level), then paying for and flipping one of the boards to show its developed side.